A DELTA course in Toronto requires significant time and effort. Make the most of this investment by studying with us.

 - notice that the student is withdrawing from the program for the purposes of paragraph 1 of subsection 26 (1)

-30. Any refund of fees that Language Studies Canada is required to pay under this contract shall be paid in Canadian or U.S. dollars.
+30. Any refund of fees that EC is required to pay under this contract shall be paid in Canadian or U.S. dollars.

 Cambridge English Language Teaching and Delta are based on the principle of open and equal opportunity for all, irrespective of gender, marital status, sexual orientation, creed, colour, race, ethnic origin, age or disability.

 If any of our students feels an issue of inequality is present, they are to raise the issue with any member of the Delta training staff or Centre Administrator.
-Outlined below are measures to ensure the equality and safety of those taking part in any program at Language Studies Canada.
+Outlined below are measures to ensure the equality and safety of those taking part in any program at EC.

 Acts of Misconduct in Contradiction to Equal Treatment and Safety